Diagrammatics for Soergel categories: Definition of

 It will be shown in Section \ref{subsec-functor} that the first relation is related to the isomorphism $(B_i \TenR B_{i+1} \TenR B_i )\oplus B_{i+1}\cong (B_{i+1} \TenR B_i \TenR B_{i+1}) \oplus B_i$.

-The second relation shows that our drawing of the 6-valent vertex is isotopy invariant, and isotopy classes of diagrams built out of our local generators will still unambiguously designate a morphism.
+The second relation shows that the 6-valent vertex is cyclic, that drawing it as a 6-valent vertex is unambiguous, and that isotopy classes of diagrams built out of our local generators will still unambiguously designate a morphism.
+See Remark \ref{cyclicity} for details.
+Because of this, we have used the liberties of Remark \ref{liberties} when writing the last two relations.
+Note that (\ref{eqn-ipipipRot}) does in fact imply the color-switched version of that same relation, using (\ref{biadjoint}).

+The relation (\ref{eqn-ipipipAss}) contains a number of equalities, and it is clear that the last equality is merely a rotation of the color switch of the first equality.
+In fact, there are numerous redundancies amongst (\ref{eqn-ipipipAss}) and (\ref{eqn-ipipipAssWDot}).
+It is a worthwhile exercise for the reader at this point to check the following statement.